Mahendr99ar/tiny-gpt-from-scratch/README.md

-# Tiny GPT From Scratch 🧠
+# Tiny GPT From Scratch

-A character-level GPT built **entirely in NumPy** — no PyTorch, no TensorFlow, no autograd.
-Every forward pass, backward pass, attention head, and Adam update is implemented manually from first principles.
+I wanted to understand how GPT actually works — not at a "attention is query-key-value" level, but at a "here is every matrix multiply and its gradient" level.
+So I built one from scratch in pure NumPy.

+No PyTorch.
+No autograd.
+Every forward pass, every backward pass, every attention head — written by hand.

 ---

 ## What's inside

-This project builds a complete Transformer language model step by step:

 | Component | Details |
 |---|---|